Still reeling from Dorian, Bahamas hit by tropical storm

 “The weather system will slow down logistics,” said Carl Smith, spokesman for the National Emergency Management Agency.

-Later Saturday, WFP spokesperson Herve Verhoosel said the agency had resumed activities in Marsh Harbor.
+Later Saturday, WFP spokesman Herve Verhoosel said the agency had resumed activities in Marsh Harbor.

 “Our team is back at work to support the population and relief organizations,” Verhoosel said in a statement.